PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505; The QwikLabs fleet should automatically be subscribed to VM-Series BYOL and PAYG Bundle 2.
 However, there have been some intermittent issues, so we will verify and correct if needed.

 - Search for `AWS Marketplace Subscriptions` in top search bar
-- Verify that there are two subscriptions, as seen in the screenshot.
+- Verify that there is an active subscription for `VM-Series Next-Generation Firewall (BYOL and ELA)`, as seen in the screenshot.
 - Notify lab instructor if you are missing subscriptions

 <img src="https://user-images.githubusercontent.com/43679669/111218782-9294e500-85ad-11eb-9f9a-ab59c5c018ec.gif" width=50% height=50%>

+- If you do not have the subscription, select `Discover Products` and search for `palo alto`
+- Select `VM-Series Next-Generation Firewall (BYOL and ELA)`
+- Continue to Subscribe
+- Accept Terms
+- Allow a few moments for the Subscription to be processed
+- Exit out of the Marketplace

 ---